francoameri/case-studies/fault-tolerance-vs-high-availability/readme.md

 - **HA = practical resilience, but downtime + memory loss.**
 - **Architect’s decision = balance between budget, workload criticality, and operational resilience.**

-This comparative study demonstrates how theoretical paradigms translate into practical infrastructure design.
-The choice of FT or HA depends not only on technical feasibility but also on organizational priorities and budget constraints.

-## ✅ Conclusion
-- **FT = seamless continuity, but costly.**
-- **HA = practical resilience, but downtime + memory loss.**
-- **Architect’s decision = balance between budget, workload criticality, and operational resilience.**

 ### 🔎 Final Thoughts
 For **technical colleagues**, this essay highlights the architectural trade‑offs between FT and HA, showing how design choices ripple across compute, network, and storage.
 It provides a framework for evaluating resilience strategies in real deployments.